 The bar chart below illustrates this stark disconnect for reading.
-The math results were nearly identical.
+(The math results were similar.)
 In 2018, for example, 91% of parents reported that their 4th grader was achieving at or above grade level in reading, whereas the National Assessment of Educational Progress found that only 36% of 4th graders nationwide were performing at that level.

 The Learning Heroes study attempted to understand the reason for this disconnect and how it could be remedied.
 “By having a more informed and holistic picture,” they said, “parents can find the best resources for their children at home and partner more effectively with teachers to keep their children on track for college and life success.
 They also can demand more of their schools.”

 From interviews with parents, the study concluded that parents interpret good grades on report cards to mean that their child is performing at grade level academically.
 But two-thirds of the teachers interviewed said that grades on report cards reflect not only academic achievement but also effort, progress, and participation in class.
 In fact, nearly half of the teachers said that report card grades reflect effort more than academic achievement!
 Clearly, report cards as they are currently used in many schools are not a reliable indicator of mastery.